PBS Kids Logo

 When Lippincott found that viewers would recognize PBS Kids from typography, they decided to work on that aspect.
 As a result, the name of the TV channel became the main and only element of the logo, apart from the round base.
 To improve its readability, the designers enlarged the letters.
 In doing so, they retained the original bold font known as the PBS KIDS Headline.
 Art studio Chank Company created it specifically for the children’s TV channel.

 The rebranding also touched on the color scheme.
-The green circle has turned blue – obviously, for greater contrast, the inscription, which stands out well against such a background.
-The first word, “PBS,” on the contrary, is recolored in lime green.
-And the developers of the emblem made the second line white to balance the bright colors.
+The green circle has turned blue for greater contrast; the inscription stands out well against such a background.
+The first word, “PBS,” on the other hand, is recolored in lime green.
+The developers of the emblem made the second line white to balance the bright colors.

 What is the PBS Kids slogan?